-- 19. Back in your music program, set the 'source' or 'input port' to "Left PCM In 1/2 Delta-1010LT" on track three, and "Right PCM In 1/2 Delta-1010LT" on track four.
+- 19. Back in your music program, set the 'source' or 'input port' to "Left PCM In 1/2 Delta-410" on track three, and "Right PCM In 1/2 Delta-410" on track four.
 Arm the tracks for recording.
-Track three is now set up to record the first microphone, and track four the second microphone.
+Track three is now set up to record the guitar, and track four the microphone.
 Usually at this point you would want to return to the Delta Control Panel monitor mixer to set up levels.
 However, because you will be recording the same instruments that you did on the first two tracks, you probably won't need to adjust input or monitoring levels. - 20.
 Press record on your software's transport bar.
-Record a take of your new vocal tracks.
+Record a take of your new guitar and vocal tracks.
 Because you have set up the first two tracks to play back through the monitor mixer, you should hear those original tracks along with the ones that you are now recording. - 21.
 When you are done playing, stop the recording software and rewind the take.
-Before playing back what you've recorded, you will need to assign the newly recorded tracks to output devices on the Delta 1010LT.
-In your software, set the output ports of tracks three and four to "WavOut 3/4 Delta-1010LT."
-Now track three (first mic) will be sent to the Delta software output 3, and track four (second mic) to Delta software output 4. - 22.
+Before playing back what you've recorded, you will need to assign the newly recorded tracks to output devices on the Delta 410.
+In your software, set the output ports of tracks three and four to "WavOut 3/4 Delta-410."
+Pan track three all of the way to the left (hard left), and pan track four hard right.
+Now track three (guitar) will be sent to the Delta software output 3, and track four (mic) to Delta software output 4. - 22.
 Press play on your software's transport bar.
 Understand now that the four recorded tracks from the software are being sent to WavOut 1, WavOut 2, WavOut 3, and WavOut 4 simultaneously.
 Therefore they are all being input to the monitor mixer and their playback levels can be controlled at the corresponding channels of the monitor mixer.
 Open the Monitor Mixer page of the Delta Control Panel and adjust the levels of the four channels according to your taste.
 You may also experiment with the Mute and Solo controls while listening to the playback.
-Note also that the mixer continues to monitor the microphones at analog inputs 1 & 2.
+Note also that the mixer continues to monitor the guitar and mic at analog inputs 1 & 2!